Chris Wallace Suggests Donald Trump Has A New Fixer, And It’s William Barr

-Fox News anchor Chris Wallace implied that President Donald Trump may have a new fixer working on his behalf, and it is someone with a lot more power and influence than Trump’s former lawyer Michael Cohen, The Daily Beast reports.
-Wallace in an interview pointed out that for the first two years of his term, the president frequently and publicly lamented that he did not have an attorney general in Jeff Sessions who worked in his personal best interests.
+Fox News anchor Chris Wallace implied that President Donald Trump may have a new fixer working on his behalf, and it is someone with a lot more power and influence than Trump’s former lawyer, Michael Cohen, The Daily Beast reports.
+Wallace, in an interview, pointed out that for the first two years of his term, the president frequently and publicly lamented that he did not have an attorney general in Jeff Sessions who worked in his personal best interests.
 William Barr, on the the other hand, has been doing just that, Wallace said.

 “He clearly has that now with Bill Barr,” he said.
 “Not saying that Barr isn’t right in everything he says.
 But he clearly is protecting this president and advocating his point of view on a lot of these issues.”